 Steps to become an Arborist Technician Apprentice

-- Complete the Apprenticeship and Sponsor Registration Form with your sponsor and email, mail, or fax to ITA (contact info is on the form).
+- If you prefer to use a paper-based system; or, this is the sponsor’s first apprentice registration since either completing their Arborist Technician Certificate of Qualification or receiving sign-off authority status, complete the Apprenticeship and Sponsor Registration Form with your sponsor and mail or fax to the ITA (contact info is on the form).

 - Remember that you may be eligible for tax credits starting at $1000 per completed level.